Rueil-Malmaison: Economy

 The main campus of the French Institute of Petroleum research organisation is in Rueil.
 The city has also become home to many large companies moving out of La Défense business district, located only 5 km from Rueil, a trend first established by the move of Esso headquarters to Rueil.

 There are about 850 service sector companies located in Rueil, 70 of which employ more than 100 people.
 A business district called Rueil-sur-Seine (previously known as "Rueil 2000") was created near the RER A Rueil-Malmaison station to accommodate these companies.
-The business district is equipped with a fiber-optic network.
+The business district is equipped with a fibre-optic network.

 Several major French companies have their world headquarters in Rueil-Malmaison, such as Schneider Electric and VINCI.
 Schneider had its head office in Rueil-Malmaison since 2000; previously the building Schneider occupies housed the Schneider subsidiary Télémécanique.

 Several large international companies have also located their French headquarters in Rueil-Malmaison, including as ExxonMobil, AstraZeneca, American Express and Unilever.

 Infrastructure

-Transportation
+Transport

-Rueil-Malmaison is served by Rueil-Malmaison station on RER A. In the future, the commune will be served by Rueil – Suresnes – Mont Valérien station on Line 15 of the Grand Paris Express (GPE), which will be located on the border with the commune of Suresnes, as well as a western extension of Île-de-France tramway Line 1.
+Rueil-Malmaison is served by Rueil-Malmaison station on RER A. In the future, the commune will be served by the currently under construction Rueil – Suresnes – Mont Valérien station on Paris Métro Line 15 (part of the Grand Paris Express project), which will be located on the border with the commune of Suresnes, as well as a western extension of Île-de-France tramway Line 1.